-Doug’s experience also includes representing debtors, foreign representatives, creditors, and liquidating trustees in bankruptcy cases arising under Chapter 15 of the Bankruptcy Code, which was enacted by Congress to facilitate international cross-border insolvency proceedings.
-His experience includes acting as counsel to the Liquidating Plan Trustee in a Chapter 15 transfer pricing trial and successfully defeating a $12 million tax claim.
-More recently, Doug was counsel to the foreign representative and obtained recognition in the first Chapter 15 case involving a debtor from mainland China.
+Doug has been recognized for his representation of debtors, foreign representatives, creditors, and liquidating trustees in bankruptcy cases arising under Chapter 15 of the Bankruptcy Code, which was enacted by Congress to facilitate international cross-border insolvency proceedings.
+His unique experience includes, among other international engagements, acting as counsel to the Liquidating Plan Trustee in a Chapter 15 transfer pricing trial and successfully defeating a $12 million tax claim.
+More recently, Doug was counsel to the foreign representative and obtained recognition in the first Chapter 15 case involving a debtor from mainland China, and also served as counsel to the foreign representatives in prevailing in contested recognition proceedings involving what is believed to be the first Chapter 15 case to consider such issues in the context of a Hong Kong voluntary liquidation.

 - Counsel to foreign representatives of major Hong Kong toy manufacturer in contested recognition proceedings in Chapter 15 case of In re Manley Toys, Ltd.